zhukovdm/smartwalk-docs/content/index.md

 [**Programmer's guide**](./prg.md) brings clarity into the application architecture and code organization.

 [**Administrator's guide**](./adm.md) provides instructions for preparing a dataset, running the application in development or production mode on a personal computer, and troubleshooting potential issues.

+## Credits

+Map tiles in the user interface are attributed to [&#169;OpenStreetMap](https://www.openstreetmap.org/copyright) contributors.

+Other pictures and diagrams were created with [Draw.io](https://draw.io/) drawing software.